docker-flow/docker-flow-monitor/docs/tutorial.md

 open "http://$(docker-machine ip swarm-1):9090"
 ```

-If you navigate to the *Status > Command-Line Flags* screen, you'll notice that *alertmanager.url* entry is already configured through the environment variable `ALERTMANAGER_URL`.
+If you navigate to the *Status > Command-Line Flags* screen, you'll notice that *alertmanager.url* entry is already configured through the environment variable `ARG_ALERTMANAGER_URL`.
 Similarly, the *Status > Configuration* screen also has the configuration created through the environment variable `GLOBAL_SCRAPE_INTERVAL`.

 Now we can start collecting metrics.